If you are from outside the UK you will need to apply for a Visitor (Child) Visa.

 Academic Summer is accredited by British Accreditation Council (BAC) so we can provide support for your visa.
 We provide a visa support letter to international students, and you should use this letter to apply for your visa at a Visa Application Centre in your country.
-There is an administrative fee for students who need visas of £75 (In case an original visa support letter sent by a courier is needed.
-If an electronic visa support letter is sufficient, there are no charges).
+In case an original visa support letter sent by a courier is needed you will be charged £75.
+If an electronic visa support letter is sufficient, there are no charges.

 How the admissions and visa process works: